soxoj/counter-osint-guide-en/pages/breach-detection.md

 So, if you are not interested in the receipt, then provide a knowingly wrong mailing address pointing to the source of the leak, e.g. eyeofgod@receipt.com.
 Or use the aforementioned aliases, explicitly revealing where the inbox was listed.

-## Использование разных имён для отслеживания
+## Using different names for tracking

 So, if you are not interested in the receipt, then provide a knowingly wrong mailing address pointing to the source of the leak, e.g. eyeofgod@receipt.com.
 Or use the aforementioned aliases, explicitly exposing where the email account was listed.